ozibopatricia/MS-EXCEL-PROJ/README.md

 2. line chart to represent the products sold by month
 3. bar chart to represent total profit by segment
 4. column to represent sum of discount by month
+5. pie chart to represent sales by region
+# Total sales by quarter
+Qtr4 made the highest sales with $ 875,926.09 followed by Qtr3 with $ 606,954.95.
+Qtr1 made the least amount of sales with $369,668.47